Tomer27cz/vga_vhdl/README.md

 Design and implement a functional **VGA Controller** in VHDL.
 The system generates hardware synchronization signals for a standard VGA monitor and translates internal logic into an RGB video output.

-Two switchable modes are implemented:
+Multiple switchable modes are implemented to demonstrate the controller's capabilities:
 * **Static Graphics Test:** SMPTE Color Bars generator to verify display calibration.
-* **Interactive Game:** Implementation of Pong, featuring movement physics, bounce logic, rendering, and an AI opponent.
+* **Pong Game:** A simple Pong game with two-player controls and real-time score display.
+* **Single Player Mode:** An AI opponent that tracks the ball for a single-player experience.

 ## Functionality and Features
 * **VGA Control:** Generates `HSYNC` and `VSYNC` signals for standard VGA resolution (640x480 @ 60Hz).
 * **Pixel Tracking:** Calculates current `x` and `y` pixel coordinates.
 * **Game Physics (Pong):** Ball movement, paddle control, wall bouncing, and collision detection.
 * **AI Opponent:** An automated opponent logic block that tracks the ball and plays against the user.

-## Possible Future Enhancements
-* **Score Display:** Implement a 7-segment display to show player scores.
-* **Score Display on VGA:** Render player scores directly on the VGA output.
+* **Score Display:** Real-time score tracking and rendering on the VGA output.
+* **Modular Design:** SoC with individual components for synchronization, graphics generation, game physics, and score rendering.

 ## Top-Level Schematic